 Review advice on when to send a letter of appreciation, what to include in your letter or email, writing tips, and examples of notes to send to relay your thanks for help and support at work.

-Everyone likes to know that they are appreciated, and taking the time to show that you've noticed always makes a good impression.
-It also helps to build and maintain a work climate that is positive and congenial.
+Sending a letter of appreciation lets colleagues know that their hard work and help are noticed and valued.
+Everyone likes to know that they are appreciated.
+Plus, taking the time to show that you've noticed always makes a good impression.
+Expressing your appreciation also helps to build and maintain a work climate that is positive and congenial.

 Who to Thank and When to Say Thank You

 If you are leading a team, you might want to send out a team-wide email of thanks when you pass key milestones and, ultimately, complete a project.
 Team members who feel that their contributions have been publicly affirmed are much more likely to give their best effort than those who never hear a word of praise and think that they are being taken for granted.

 If you are a new employee fortunate enough to have attracted a volunteer mentor, by all means, you should write a note to thank your mentor for taking time away from his or her own workload to help you with yours.

 If you are emailing a co-worker, you can also copy the person's manager.
 That way, you can let their boss know how much you appreciate the support.